Ryan Hinchcliffe: Playing career

 Hinchcliffe won the Storm's Player of the Year Award in 2010.

 In 2012, he played in their premiership victory over Canterbury-Bankstown.
 Five months later, he played in their 2013 World Club Challenge win over Leeds.

 In 2011 Hinchcliffe made his representative début for NSW Country and was again selected for the side in 2012.

 On 22 June 2015, Hinchcliffe signed a 3-year contract with Super League team Huddersfield Giants starting in 2016.

 On 4 September 2018, Hinchcliffe announced that he would be retiring at the end of the season.

 Coaching career

 Hinchcliffe returned to Melbourne following his retirement as a player, taking up a role as a development coach at Melbourne Storm.
 He was a member of the coaching staff when Storm won the 2020 NRL Grand Final.

+On 18 July 2025, Hinchcliffe was named as Samoa's assistant coach for the 2025 Pacific Championships.